 Faliraki has just a small permanent population but its accommodation capacity is 40,000 including a few 5-star hotels.
 There is something for every budget.

-Stay in Faliraki if you have come to the Island of Rhodes to party and nightlife; you enjoy a cosmopolitan crowd; you want plenty of choice of cuisine, local and international.
+Stay in Faliraki if you have come to the Island of Rhodes to party and nightlife; you travel without a car; you enjoy a cosmopolitan crowd; you want plenty of choice of cuisine, local and international.

 Best Places to Stay Rhodes in Faliraki: